paulsinclair51/briteTest/README.md

 core macro-driven Runner API plus a function-based Test API, fault‑tolerant execution, and clear reporting — ideal for small to medium C projects that need reliable testing without heavy tooling and dependencies.
 It can be used for unit and command-line testing.

-LiteTest provides a Runner API and a TEST API, each implemented with a single .h / .c pair with no external dependencies requiring only a POSIX.1‑2001 environment and a C99‑compliant compiler.
+LiteTest provides a Runner API and a Test API, each implemented with a single .h / .c pair with no external dependencies requiring only a POSIX.1‑2001 environment and a C99‑compliant compiler.

-Copyright (c) 2026 Paul Sinclair
+**Copyright (c) 2026 Paul Sinclair**
-SPDX-License-Identifier: MIT.

 <details>
-<summary><strong>Click to view</strong></summary>
+<summary>License</summary>

+#### **License**

+SPDX-License-Identifier: MIT

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal